Prayforhanluo/HiCHap_master/README.md

 	>>> Allel_PC.Running('Output.txt')

+The output file is similar to the input file. with the format as:

+1. chromosome ID
+2. position
+3. Maternal PC value
+4. Paternal PC value
+5. difference
+6. p-value
+7. q-value

-#### Boundary Allel-Specificity calculating
+#### Boundary Allele-Specificity calculation

 Using the Candidate boundaries as input.
 TXT file contains 3 columns format as

 1) chromosome ID.
 2) Maternal Boundary 3) Paternal Boundary

 Each row indicates a pair of candidate boundary to calculate the allel-specificity.
-Maternal and Paternal boundary can be different(Same boundary but results a little translation.)
-But we suggest the distance of translation should less than 3 bins.
+Maternal and Paternal boundary can be different (Same boundary  with a little translation.)
+We suggest the distance of translation should less than 3 bins.

 	$ less Candidate_Boundary.txt